Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ## <li>HTML Validation testing</li>
 <li>Tested HTML Validation No errors or warnings to show.
 The results of the validation tests can be seen below</li>

+Each page showed consistent errors.
+Each had stray closing div tags, scripttag attritubutes that were not supported and unclosed nav tags.
+To fix these errors i corrected all of the above to ensure all web pages passed the validation tests with no errors.

 ![index page](assets/images/testing_index.png)

 ![Top rated page](assets/images/testing_toprated.png)